tjoen/ThreeJsAvatar/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/wpdildine/pen/rVLEyQ.
+Custom Avatar Model imported with bones that can be manipulated with GUI controls in a three.js scene

 The model and skeleton was created in blender and scene was created in three.js.
-Have fun with  the rigging!
+Just some fun with rigging!

+Creators:
+Arpit Mathur
+EJ Mann